Global Carbon Market - India

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Lead executing agency: Ministry of Environment, Forests and Climate Change
+Lead executing agency: Ministry of Environment, Forests and Climate Change (MoEFCC)

-Overall term: 2015 to 2021
+Overall term: 2018 to 2022

-Decision makers of the public as well as the private sector use existing and new market-based climate change mitigation tools to implement Nationally Determined Contributions.
+Decision-makers from the public and private sectors use existing and new market-based climate change mitigation tools to implement the nationally determined contributions.

 In order to provide support in the new era of carbon markets, the project focuses its efforts on the economy, working with major state-owned groups as well as small and medium-sized enterprises and start-ups.

 The project supports the partner ministry (Ministry of Environment, Forest and Climate Change, MoEFCC) in using existing and new carbon market instruments for the nationally determined contributions.

 Training courses, expert events, analyses and technical advisory services help public and private-sector decision-makers to engage in discussions about Article 6 of the Paris Agreement.
 The project also makes it easier for them to develop new (market-based) approaches to carbon pricing.

 In India, the project works with national think tanks, international organisations and business associations.
 Partners include The Energy Resources Institute (TERI) and the United Nations Development Programme (UNDP).